AA90416/rpm-repos/README.md

 ####WordPress Support

 Naxsi provides rulesets for WordPress,DokuWiki and other configurations.
-See the GitHub project [naxsi-rules] (https://github.com/nbs-system/naxsi-rules )for more information.
+See the GitHub project [naxsi-rules](https://github.com/nbs-system/naxsi-rules )for more information.
 Simply download or copy and paste their rulesets and use in place of the naxsi-mysite.rules file provided with this package.

 ####More Information